MTR Adtranz–CAF EMU

-The Adtranz-CAF EMU (also known as CAF-Train or LAR-Train) is an Electric Multiple Unit (EMU) train that operates on the MTR rapid transit railway system in Hong Kong.
+The Adtranz-CAF EMU (also known as A-Train, CAF-Train or LAR-Train) is an electric multiple unit (EMU) train that operates on the MTR rapid transit railway system in Hong Kong.
 There are two variants, one used on the conventional Tung Chung line, and a more luxurious version used on the Airport Express.
-The vehicle interiors were designed for MTR by Jones Garrard (Tung Chung Line) Line) and Deisgn Triangle (Airport Express), while the vehicle exterior and driver's cab interior were designed in the UK by Design Triangle (the first two modification of these were designed in Spain by Diara Design).
+The vehicle interiors were designed for MTR by Jones Garrard (Tung Chung Line) and Design Triangle (Airport Express), while the vehicle exterior and driver's cab interior were designed in the UK by Design Triangle (the first two model building of these were made in Spain by Diara Design).
 These two variations are built jointly by Adtranz (acquired by Bombardier Transportation in 2001) and Construcciones y Auxiliar de Ferrocarriles (CAF) and manufactured in Spain in 1996-7.

+History

+On 21 November 1994, the joint venture of AEG Schienenfahrzeuge GmbH (later Adtranz) and Construcciones y Auxiliar de Ferrocarriles was awarded the contract to build the rolling stock for the Lantau Airport Railway under Contract 551.

 Details

-The Adtranz–CAF trains initially were formed as 7-car sets up until 2003–2005 when the 8th car was added.
+The Adtranz–CAF trains initially were formed as 7-car sets up until 2003 (Tung Chung Line) and 2005 (Airport Express) when the 8th car was added due to the opening of Nam Cheong Station and AsiaWorld-Expo Station respectively.
 They were built and assembled by CAF in Spain while Adtranz contributed control and traction equipment.
 Their maximum speed is 140 km/h but with service limits to 135 km/h, with maximum acceleration of 1 m/s2, maximum service brake deceleration of 1.1 m/s2 and emergency brake of 1.35 m/s2.
-These trains are equipped with the AEG GEATRAC DASU 6.1 3-level GTO–VVVF inverter.
+These trains are equipped with the AEG DASU 6.1 3-level GTO–VVVF inverter.